Lawsuit settlement will increase funding for education equity - Delaware State News

-WILMINGTON — More funding will target low income students, students with disabilities and students who are English learners after a lawsuit was settled Monday.
+WILMINGTON — More support — and funding — will target low-income students, those with disabilities and students who are English learners after a lawsuit against the state was settled Monday.

 DEO and NAACP of Delaware were represented by the national law firm Arnold & Porter, the American Civil Liberties Union of Delaware and the Community Legal Aid Society.